Resort Life in the 19th Century

 Facebooktwitterredditpinterestmail

-Photo Credit: The Beach and The Sea, Blankenberghe, Belgium, from “Views of Architecture and Other Sites in Belgium” catalogue, 1905, Detroit Publishing Company: Fae/Wikimedia Commons/PD Art (PD old 100)
+Photo Credit: The Beach and The Sea, Blankenberghe, Belgium, from “Views of Architecture and Other Sites in Belgium” catalog, 1905, Detroit Publishing Company: Fae/Wikimedia Commons/PD Art (PD old 100)

-Resort life for the wealthy, as Warner depicts it, was relaxing, exciting, and, many times, boring.
+Resort life for the wealthy, as Charles Dudley Warner depicts in his book Their Pilgrimage (1884), was relaxing, exciting, and, oftentimes, boring.
 Some traveled for their health to places such as Palm Springs in California.
-Others traveled in the winter to get away from harsh weather in their home town.
+Others traveled in the winter to get away from the harsh weather in their hometown.
 And many did it because it was “the thing to do” among the wealthy.

-The idea of seeing and being seen was prevalent throughout the Gilded Age, and resort life offered just the platform for this.
-As one guest remarks to King, “‘So few women know how to listen; most women appear to be thinking of themselves and the effect they are producing’” (Warner, location 146).
-What people do or what they see seems less important than who they see and who they know.
-At the same time, the anonymity of resort life gave the tightly-laced Gilded Age blue bloods a freedom to be themselves that they didn’t have at home.
-King himself observes, “[It] is precisely in hotels and to entire strangers that some people are apt to talk with less reserve than to intimate friends” (Warner, location 164).
-Away from the resorts, wealthy Gilded Agers had to watch what they said and did so as not to be shunned by their neighbors or get their names in the papers.
+The idea of seeing and being seen was prevalent throughout the late 19th and early 20th centuries, and resort life offered just the place for this.
+What people did or what they saw in terms of the local attractions was less important than who they met and mingled with.
+At the same time, the anonymity of resort life gave the tightly-laced blue bloods of this time freedom to be themselves, a luxury they couldn’t afford at home.
+Away from the resorts, the wealthy had to watch what they said and did so as not to be shunned by their neighbors or get their names in the papers.
 But at a hotel, no one knew them, and they could loosen their grip a little bit.

 Resort life was predominantly for women, though there were men and children as well.
-The hard-working, aggressively competitive Gilded Age man couldn’t take time off for vacations in the Gilded Age.
-Ironically, women found a level of release and independence in the resort hotels that they couldn’t have at home, with the rigid boundaries of the separate spheres:
+The hard-working, aggressively competitive Gilded Age and Progressive Era man couldn’t take time off for vacations.
+Ironically, women found a level of release and independence in the resort hotels that they couldn’t have at home, with the rigid boundaries of the separate spheres

-The Alderdice family aren’t exactly the kind of Gilded Age traveler Warner’s novel depicts.
-They come to Waxwood for summers, but their lives are firmly rooted in San Francisco.
+Those who have read my Waxwood Series know the way of life of resort towns well.
+The Alderdice family aren’t exactly the kind of Gilded Age travelers that Warner’s novel depicts, as their lives are firmly rooted in San Francisco society.
 But, like their blue blood companions, they take full advantage of the extravagances offered once they do arrive and, in more ways than one, they become different people immersed in resort life for even just that short a time.

 You can read about the Alderdices’ experience of resort life in Book 2 of my series, False Fathers.
 Book 3, Pathfinding Women, coming out this summer, also gives you a sense of resort life in the last year of the 19th century.
 If you want to find out more about the Waxwood Series, you can check out this page.